Close

 If you are facing criminal sexual conduct charges in Michigan, it is essential to seek the advice and representation of an experienced sex crime lawyer who can help protect your rights and advocate on your behalf.

-Sex Offender Register Act – SORA
+What Is Michigan’s Sex Offender Registration Act – (SORA)?

 If you’re facing criminal charges regarding criminal sexual conduct in Michigan, then you must be aware of the Sex Offender Register Act (SORA).
 Under this act, most convicted sex offenders must register with the Michigan Public Sex Offender Registry (PSOR) for at least twenty-five years after their conviction.